 In 2019-2020, we helped employees with cases including:

 Major operations including open heart surgery and a kidney transplant

 Surgeries and post-operative care for cases of club foot, ankle, knee, spleen, diabetic retinopathy, appendicitis and peritonitis

 Treatment for chronic fibromialgia and osteoarthritis

 The Royal Resorts Employee Relief Fund was set up after Hurricane Gilbert in 1988 to help staff whose homes had been destroyed or seriously damaged by the powerful storm, and it was reactivated in 2005 in the wake of Hurricane Wilma when 283 employees sought assistance.
-The scope of the fund is now being expanded to help staff cope in times of need arising from illness, providing care, compassion and financial support and alleviating the burden on the household at a time when problems seem insurmountable.
+In 2006, its mission was expanded to help staff cope in times of need arising from illness, providing care, compassion and financial support and alleviating the burden on the household at a time when problems seem insurmountable.